The ‘logic’ and IT magic behind animated movie making

 Tech advancements

-Shen asked about the main benefits to movie making from the latest technology enhancements, Timbs said the core value proposition is around iterating.
+When asked about the main benefits to movie making from the latest technology enhancements, Timbs said the core value proposition is around iterating.

 “The more you iterate in the pipeline (the more cycles you can go through the pipeline), the more you can distil the final creative product so you get a better looking image at the end of it.